 The fair value of investment property is dependent on stabilized net operating income or forecasted future cash flows and property specific capitalization or discount rates.
 The stabilized net operating income or forecasted future cash flows involve assumptions of future rental income, including estimated market rental rates and vacancy rates, estimated direct operating costs and estimated capital expenditures.
 Capitalization and discount rates take into account the location, size and quality of the property, as well as market data at the valuation date.
-The significant economic uncertainty resulting from COVID-19 has impacted the availability of reliable market metrics.
-Accordingly, Melcor has made estimates of stabilized net operating income or forecasted future cash flows and capitalization and discount rates based on the best information available.
-The impact of COVID-19 will continue to be considered and monitored when determining the fair value of investment properties.
-Due to the uncertainty of the situation, estimates could be subject to changes and such changes may be material.

-Refer to note 28 for further information about methods and assumptions used in determining fair value of investment properties.
+Refer to note 30 for further information about methods and assumptions used in determining fair value of investment properties.

+c.
 Determination of the provision for land development costs